TASM – Teradata Dynamic Workload Management Features

 What is Teradata Dynamic Workload Management Features?

-While TIWM solely relies on static workload definitions (with a few exceptions we will mention later), TASM offers features that allow us to adapt the workload management dynamically to certain system conditions.
+TIWM focuses exclusively on static workload definitions, with a few exceptions we will discuss later.
+In contrast, TASM provides capabilities that enable us to adjust workload management to specific system conditions dynamically.

 Teradata TASM